Lin-Buo-Ren/magic-launch-snap/README.md

 # The `magic-launch` snap enablement launcher

-This launcher that fixes libmagic file type autodetection compatibility in snaps.
+This launcher fixes libmagic file type autodetection compatibility in snaps.

 Refer [the snapcraft forum topic](https://forum.snapcraft.io/t/the-magic-launch-launcher-fix-file-type-detection-based-on-libmagic/10442) for more info regarding the use of this stage snap.